Flash Legacy Materials

 The UNL Astronomy Education Group has three "legacy" projects — NAAP (the Nebraska Astronomy Applet Project, simulations and associated materials), ClassAction (a peer instruction database), and Interactives (animated ranking and sorting tasks).
-These projects were all originally programmed in Flash (which is no longer supported on the internet, or so we thought.)
-We have returned all three projects to our web site supported by Ruffle.
+These projects were all originally programmed in Flash, and now work using the Ruffle emulator.

 Legacy Projects